sahithyandev/s1/src/content/docs/electrical-fundamentals/electrical-installation/08-earthing.md

 Used in Sri Lanka.
 Supply is earthed at the source end.
 All exposed conductive parts of the installation are connected to earth (independent earth electrode) at consumer end.
+Earth serves as the return path for the fault current.

 ![TT system](/electrical/tt-system.jpg)

 :::note

-In domestic systems, the earthing circuit is usually earthed by connecting to metallic water pipes buried in ground.
-The resistance of this electrode to earth also depends on the condition of soil and may have values in excess of 100 .
-Thus in the TT system of earthing, it is now essential to use an RCCB for protection.
+In domestic systems, the earthing circuit is usually earthed through buried metallic pipes.
+The electrode's resistance depends on the condition of soil and may have values in excess of $100\,\Omega$.
+Thus in the TT system of earthing, it is now essential to use an RCCB for protection. $ $

 :::